Faster And Safer Travel Through Routing and Advanced Controls

 FAST-TRAC: A new solution to an old problem

-Oakland County, Michigan, is one of the fastest growing counties in the United States.
+Oakland County, Michigan, continues to be one of the fastest growing counties in the United States.
 Unfortunately, there simply isn't enough money available to build new roads or widen existing roads fast enough to keep up with the growth.
 As a result, many roads in Oakland County are congested.
-Faced with insufficient funds to adequately improve our roads, the Road Commission for Oakland County (RCOC) turned to technology, in the form of our FAST-TRAC program (Faster And Safer Travel Through Routing and Advanced Controls).
+Faced with insufficient funds to adequately improve our roads, the Road Commission for Oakland County (RCOC) turned to technology, in the form of the Faster And Safer Travel Through Routing and Advanced Controls (FAST-TRAC) program.

-FAST-TRAC is a system that makes better use of existing roadways by employing advanced traffic management technologies to respond, in real time, to actual traffic flow, thus minimizing traffic tie-ups and improving safety on our roads.
+FAST-TRAC is a system that makes better use of existing roadways by employing traffic-management technologies to respond, in real time, to actual traffic flow, thus minimizing traffic tie-ups and improving safety on our roads.

 Back to Top